-[0102] Nanoconjugates, in various aspects, comprise a polypeptide.
-The polypeptide may be associated with the nanoconjugate or may be delivered in a composition with a nanoconjugate as, in some embodiments, a therapeutic agent.
+[0098] Nanoconjugates may comprise a polypeptide.
+The polypeptide may be associated with the nanoconjugate or may be delivered in a composition with a nanoconjugate as a therapeutic agent.
 As used herein a "polypeptide" refers to a polymer comprised of amino acid residues.
 Polypeptides are understood in the art and include without limitation an antibody, an enzyme and a hormone.
-In related aspects, the nanoconjugate comprising a polypeptide recognizes and associates with a target molecule and enables detection of the target molecule.
+The nanoconjugate comprising a polypeptide may recognize and associate with a target molecule and enable detection of the target molecule.

-[0103] Polypeptides of the disclosure may be either naturally occurring or non-naturally occurring.
+[0099] Polypeptides may be either naturally occurring or non-naturally occurning.
 Polypeptides optionally include a spacer as described herein above.